timkjr/bookshelf-scanner-LMStudio/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at my email address: <suxrobgm@gmail.com>
+If you have any questions or suggestions, feel free to reach out to me at my email address: <suxrobgm@gmail.com> or via LinkedIn.

 My LinkedIn profile: [Sukhrob Ilyosbekov](https://www.linkedin.com/in/suxrobgm/)